Engineering – Dr. Jonathan Raush

 ENGL 370/HUMN 300- Museums & Libraries of London

 When Harry Potter sneaks into the Restricted Section of Hogwarts Library in The Sorcerer’s Stone because he can’t get “a specially signed note” of permission, readers get a vision of the library as arcane, old, off-limits, magical, and powerful.
 Hogwarts Library is, of course, a fiction.
-But Virginia Woolf famously suggested something similar about libraries after being prevented from visiting one at Oxbridge (arguably the model for Hogwarts).
-As a woman, she needed “a letter of introduction.”
+But Virginia Woolf famously suggested something similar about the libraries of Oxford and Cambridge (arguably the models for Hogwarts).
+As a woman, she noted in A Room of One’s Own, she would need “a letter of introduction” to enter.
 Some of Britain’s oldest and most prestigious libraries remain off-limits to the public.
 Since the eighteenth century, however, Britain’s cosmopolitan center in London has led the world in building public educational institutions such as museums and libraries.
 This course will take advantage of London’s rich landscape of museums and libraries—well over 200 with public exhibits in the metropolitan area—to explore the city’s public culture, ask who has access to it, and what social values these diverse institutions celebrate.
 In addition to visiting some of the city’s grandest examples, such as the Tate, we will check out lesser-known examples, such as Pollock’s Toy Museum.
 We will prepare for our visits by reading fictional and historical works that ask, aside from their collections, what’s important about museums and libraries?
 We’ll learn that, although not magical like Hogwarts Library, they are indeed powerful cultural institutions.

 What if we went to the theaters of London and demanded actors replay our favorite scenes?
-What if we insisted on hearing a soliloquy elaborated with arguments explicitly in support of our preferred political candidates?
-And what if audiences in New Orleans saw the same plays but heckled the actors —even hurled cabbages at them—for performing characters they didn’t like?
+What if we hurled rotten cabbages at actors we didn’t like?
 Today we might be arrested for such riotous interruptions.
-But in the eighteenth and nineteenth centuries, such disruptive behavior was part of the theater experience, from the old world to the new.
+But in the eighteenth and nineteenth centuries, such disruptive behavior was part of the regular theater experience.
 Recent scholarship suggests, in fact, that audience engagement made up a crucial part of theatrical performance and, more importantly, a crucial part of negotiating a modern world where the ideal of freedom ran up against the reality of enslavement, disenfranchisement, and impoverishment.
+The theatre was as much a stage for public performance as it was for plays.
 This course asks how those early dramas of the modern world continue to influence our contemporary experience.
-We will address that question by attending several plays in London, from new productions of old works to first-time productions of fringe theater.
+We will address that question by attending several performances in London, from new productions of old works to first-time productions of fringe theater and even stand-up comedy.
 To get a better sense of London’s leading role in staging public performances, we will explore the city’s famous busking scene as well as Shakespeare’s Globe Theater.
 And to prepare for the unsettling experience of entering the performative commons, we’ll review some basic theatrical conventions before leaving Lafayette.

-On your mark… get ready… and “set-jet” to London When you picture London, what images pop into your mind?
+When you picture London, what images pop into your mind?
 You may see Big Ben, Buckingham Palace, or the London Eye.
-Now think of the elegant Crawley estate from PBS’s Downtown Abbey, exploring the halls of Hogwarts Castle featured in the Harry Potter Films, or walking along cobblestone roads following the path of Benedict Cumberbatch and Martin Freeman as the famous duo Sherlock Holmes and John Watson from BBC’s Sherlock.
+Now think of the elegant Crawley estate from PBS’s Downton Abbey, exploring the halls of Hogwarts Castle featured in the Harry Potter Films, or walking along cobblestone roads following the path of Benedict Cumberbatch and Martin Freeman as the famous duo Sherlock Holmes and John Watson from BBC’s Sherlock.
 Great News!
-These are some experiences awaiting you in London, where movie-induced tourism is sizzling hot as the city attracts movies and television as a prime filming and set location.
+These are some experiences awaiting you in London, where movie-induced tourism is sizzling hot as the city attracts movies and television as prime filming and set location.
 In this course, you will learn about movie induced tourism.
-Fun topics include: travel motivation, image formation, issues of authenticity and expectation, impacts of movie induced tourism, and managing relationships between film makers and tourist destinations.
+Fun topics include travel motivation, image formation, issues of authenticity and expectation, impacts of movie-induced tourism, and managing relationships between filmmakers and tourist destinations.
 We will begin the journey in Lafayette with readings related to movie induced tourism.
 A local movie expert will discuss how several motion pictures have helped shape the image of destinations including New Orleans (and Louisiana).
-Then in London we will visit several movie venue/sites around the city.
+Then in London, we will visit several movie venue/sites around the city.
 To understand the impacts of movies on tourism, you will interview tourists in the film related places we visit about their motivations and expectations.
 While in London, you will also learn from local industry experts about how movies shape the image of London and how London works with movie makers to promote London as a tourist destination.
 So if you secretly wish you had received an acceptance letter from Hogwarts rather than your Muggle University, you should consider signing up for this course.

 London Calling!
 In this exciting course you will learn about tourism as a global industry and human activity that promotes and facilitates understanding of historical and cultural values, and of international institutions that characterize the broader global system.
 London provides a unique setting for this course as it consistently ranks as one of the top ten destinations worldwide.
 We will begin our course in Lafayette with readings and discussion of several aspects of international tourism such as the push and pull factors, impacts of tourism (economic, socio-cultural, and environmental), destination image, information search, and managing and marketing tourism destinations.
 In London, we will visit several tourism attractions.
 You will also interview visitors and residents of London to learn about how they view tourism in London.
 In addition, you will meet with local tourism industry experts to learn about destination management and marketing.
 By end of the program you will better understand the role that international tourism plays in the global arena.